Getting Started with K1JT modes using Direct Interoperation Between DXLab and WSJT-X

 1. On the Configuration window's General tab, click the Net Server button on the right edge of the tab to display Commmander's Network Service window.

-2. In Commmander's Network Service window, set the TCP Network Service panel's Base Port to the default 52000; if you specify a different Base Port value, update the WSJT-X settings, as described in step 4a of Installing and Configuring WSJT-X as the Local WSJT-X Instance above.
+2. In Commander's Network Service window, set the TCP Network Service panel's Base Port to the default 52000; if you specify a different Base Port value, update the WSJT-X settings, as described in step 4a of Installing and Configuring WSJT-X as the Local WSJT-X Instance above.

 Configuring SpotCollector